Sony PS-LX310BT Review: The Turntable for People Who Hate Setup

 1. You still need amplification somewhere.

-To actually hear your records, use powered speakers, a soundbar, or Bluetooth headphones/speakers.
+The built in preamp is very helpful, but to actually hear your records, use powered speakers, a soundbar, or Bluetooth headphones/speakers.

 2. Fixed tracking force, no anti-skate, non-removable headshell.